 Corrected grain leather is usually more altered than top grain leather.
 It could just be sanded, but it is often buffed or embossed or resurfaced in some way.
 Why would anyone do this?
 Money.
 You can take a cheap hide with lots of flaws and resurface it to make it appear uniform.

 Genuine leather is the catchall term for anything that is technically leather.
 Over the years, this definition has gotten so stretched that it is almost meaningless for consumers.
 It’s also perhaps the best-kept secret in the industry.

 Unfortunately, the vast majority of consumers still believe genuine leather is the “best” or at least a premium product that warrants a higher price.
 The opposite is often the case.

 Again, genuine leather just means “technically leather”.
 But think about that.
 What is leather?
 It means cowhide, right?
 Wrong.
-Awhile back, the government changed the definition of genuine leather to include any animal’s hide.
+Awhile back, the definition of genuine leather was changed to include other animal hides.
 That means pig leather, goat leather, etc. also qualify as “genuine leather”.
 It also means that discarded scraps of leather reconstituted into a bag form can qualify as a “genuine leather bag”.
-So you could take scraps of pig hide, sand down the surface, emboss it, layer it with chemicals, and reformat it into a bag, jacket or wallet and call it “genuine leather.”
+So you could take scraps of pig hide, sand down the surface, emboss it, and reformat it into a bag, jacket or wallet and call it “genuine leather.”
 Surprised?

 Now, one other thing to note.
 Full grain leather is also genuine leather by definition.
 But again, someone selling full grain leather generally won’t market it as genuine leather because they know the difference.

 So, to recap, full grain leather is considered the best because it’s the full hide, not sanded or corrected or weakened in any way.
 Because of this, hide selection is important, as is the tanning process itself.